top of page

 I like recommending products or experiences that align with the themes and values of this blog.
 So yes, there are affiliate links in this post.
 If you choose to make a purchase, I may earn a commission at no extra cost to you.

 In the spirit of literary greats, the likes of Marguerite Duras in Hanoi and Fleming in Jamaica, here are the retreats I’ve written from.
-Day-dreamed about between chapters.
+Day-dreamed about.

 Coastal Writing Retreats Sparking Creativity